Skip to content

 # The helper walks the map recursively starting from the target SMILES # (2)!

-target_mol = build_molecule_from_precursor_map(target.smiles, precursor_map)
+target_mol = build_molecule_from_precursor_map(expected_target.smiles, precursor_map)

-yield Route(target=target_mol, rank=1, metadata={})
+return Route(target=target_mol, metadata={})

 1. Implement this parsing method specific to your model's format